hallard/everblu-meters-pi/README.md

 ![Cyble Meter Label](pictures/meter_label.png)
 5. Configure MQTT connection details in `everblu_meters.c`: `MQTT_HOST`, `MQTT_USER`, `MQTT_PASS`
 6. Compile the code with `make`
-7. Setup crontab to run it twice a day
+7. Setup crontab to run it once a day

 To run with specific frequency (works with default frequency `433.82` here)